-All content mentioned below is credit to Newzealand cricket Umpires and scorers association.
+For all content mentioned below, credit goes to New Zealand cricket Umpires and scorers association.
 This information is for education purpose and non commercial use .

 Preparation before match

-1. Score book or score sheet copies (2 copies) , 2. clipboard to place loose score sheets, 3.
+1. Score book or score sheet 2 copies , 2.
+Clipboard to keep in place loose score sheets, 3.
 Pen, Pencil, eraser and sharpener, 4. coloured pen (optional), 5.
 Notepad ( to make note for umpires), 6.
 Competition Rule book

 On the day of the Match

 1. Desk and chair suitable for scoring, 2.
-Shelter from the sun, wind or rain if scoring outdoors, 3. team players line up sheet , 4.
+Shelter from the sun/ wind / rain if scoring outdoors, 3.
+Team line up , 4.
 Watch to record inning start/end, batsman in, out time.

-A typical Cricket score sheet is shown below. there are different versions and additional input but most of the content will remain same. for explanation, we have divided this score sheet into 7 different categories.
+A typical cricket score sheet is shown below.
+There are different versions with more contents however basic information will remain same.
+For better clarity, lets divide below score sheet into 7 categories.

 - Match Information: Please input competition Name, Date, venue, Home and away Team, overs, Umpire Names, Captain Names in the sheet